codowka-entertaiment/turn-engine/README.md

 ### SDL2 Wrapper

-Most of the most recent SDL2 functions are wrapped in C++ classes.
+Most of the most used SDL2 functions are wrapped in C++ classes.

 | Name                 | Type      | Description                                                                                                               | Implemented? | constexpr implementation |
 |----------------------|-----------|---------------------------------------------------------------------------------------------------------------------------|--------------|--------------------------|